arthur-hav/blog/content/posts/work-from-home.md

 # Final notes

-Because the development work is such a focused activity, because it can be done remotely, because commuting and occupying offices is vastly wasteful, i believe any new company should reap benefits from a wfh company model in the current state of the market.
+Because the development work is such a focused activity, because it can be done remotely, because commuting and occupying offices is vastly wasteful, I believe any new company can reap strong benefits from a work from home company model in the current state of the market.

-While this require some knowledge of how these organizations can work fluently, I, as a developer, would refuse to commute to do what I could have been doing with the exact same efficiency being home.
+While this require some knowledge of how these organizations can work fluently, developers made clear they are a majority to refuse doing what they could have been doing with the exact same efficiency being home.

+However, making progress towards remote could be detrimental to workers having poor work from home conditions (busy home, lack of dedicated space, loneliness...) and to the company communication and planning efficiency.

-Thankfully, while there is some benefits to in-person meeting and informal discussions, with clever planning, you don't really have to choose; with regular interval in-person meeting days, a manager can drive and empower their employees to ensure they will deliver the best when returning home.
+Thankfully, while there is some benefits to in-person meeting and informal discussions, with clever planning, you can get most benefits of both worlds; with regular interval in-person meeting days, and offering to co-pay for coworking areas whenever needed, a manager can drive and empower their employees to ensure they will deliver their best in all circumstances.